 A. The name should not violate public morals or the public order of the country.

 B. The name should not use the names of any governing authority, the names of the emirates, the UAE, or names of any religion.

 2. Choose a location for your set-up

-There are a multitude of options you can choose from with regard to your business’ location.
+There is a multitude of options you can choose from with regard to the location of a textile business in the UAE.
 However, there are two main categories your options will fall under, which are as follows:

 A. Free zone locations: This option allows for you to start your business in a free zone, which comes with huge perks.
 From tax and corporate benefits, to aid in setting up your business, free zones have you covered.
-Moreover, the financial costs of setting up your business in a free zone are significantly reduced as compared to setting up the same on the mainland.
+Moreover, the financial costs of setting up your textile business in the UAE free zones are significantly reduced as compared to setting up the same on the mainland.

 B. Mainland locations: These locations are located on the mainland, that is, not in a free zone and within the borders of the country.
-These locations can give you closer access to local markets, though, you will have to go through the process of setting up business without any aid and forego the other benefits that come with a free zone.
+These locations can give you closer access to local markets, though, you will have to go through the process of setting up a textile business in the UAE without any aid and forego the other benefits that come with a free zone.